google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 Medical treatment? (what happens if a doctor sends you home and you have a terminal disease?
 What about when they run the exams just in case?) --recall criminal justice risk assessment --precision
 Fraud / identity theft detection --recall ( every once in a while your card gets blocked or you get a call, specially if travelling or diff purchase behavior, because that’s cheaper than having to deal with the consequences of not detecting it early enough)

-Point to importance of knowing how the algorithm got to that conclusion: compare early detection of schizophrenia vs criminal justice risk assessment

 Image Details:
 * [precision_recall_curve.png](http://www.google.com): Unlicensed